willow-intelligence/willow-demo/README.md

 pip install -r requirements.txt

-Note:
-This repo contains a demo wrapper.
+Note: This repo contains a demo wrapper.
 The Willow Core Algorithm (willow.py) is proprietary and not included.

+🔒 Proprietary Technology

+This demo showcases API behavior, testing flow, and integration patterns.
+The production Willow Core Logic is proprietary and licensed separately.

 For enterprise licensing, partnerships, or research access:
 📧 haley.kurtz.ai@gmail.com

 Built with 💛 by Haley Kurtz

-Anchoring AI to reality, one turn at a time ⌛
+Anchoring AI to reality, one turn at a time ⏳